top of page

 Do you sell multiple copies of a given artwork?

-The short answer is 'no', with some caveats.
-My shop contains all current artworks for sale, as well as a growing collection of the art pieces that I have sold or that have owners from years past.
+No. My shop contains all current artworks for sale, as well as a growing collection of the art pieces that I have sold or that have owners from years past.
 As an artist who has been working for more than a decade I can't make any guarantees about past artworks that I have sold or gifted.
 But moving forward every individual piece of art that I sell will be a unique iteration of a given design--either in color, scale, or scope--and I will track them on my website.
 My intention is to make every piece of art that I sell one-of-a-kind.

 For wall sculptures, what is the best way to hang them?